Coronavirus (Covid-19) update

 To report a rough sleeper in Trafford please contact HOST on 0161 912 2230 (during office hours) and 0800 218 2000 (after 5pm and at weekends) or email firstname.lastname@example.org.

 A mortgage payment holiday scheme has been announced and will be extended to landlords whose tenants are experiencing financial difficulties.
 The government has extended the mortgage payment holiday scheme by three months until the end of October.

 To arrange a mortgage payment holiday please make contact with your bank or building society directly.

 The government has announced an increase to Housing Benefit and Universal Credit to ensure that Local Housing Allowance will cover at least 30% of rents.
 For more information and how to contact the DWP please visit the Housing and Universal Credit page on the GOV.UK website

-Emergency legislation will be taken forward so that landlords will not be able to start proceedings to evict tenants for at least a three month period during this crisis.
-At the end of this period, landlords and tenants will be expected to work together to establish an affordable repayment plan taking into account tenants' individual circumstances.
+The government announced a ban on evictions which has now been extended until 23 August.
+You can view the full government guidance on this on the GOV.UK website.
+After this date, landlords and tenants will be expected to work together to establish an affordable repayment plan taking into account tenants' individual circumstances.
 Please contact your landlord directly to make the necessary arrangements.

 Coronavirus and renting: guidance for landlords, tenants and local authorities

 The government has produced non-statutory guidance for landlords, tenants and local authorities in the private and social rented sectors.
 Read the guidance on the GOV.UK website